 I teach The Happiest Baby on the Block techniques to calm newborns because it is based in science.
 The science of neurology and early development.
 But babies grow.
 The 5 S’s, used all together, really don’t work much past 12 weeks of age.
 Nobody is swaddling a 6-month old, or jiggling an 8-month old.
 But…… Continue reading Should You Use White Noise With Toddlers?

 Ian, Lila, and Tom aren’t writing.
 They are drawing!
 Contrary to the ideas of some preschool teachers, most three year olds don’t write their names.
 In truth, most young fours don’t either.
 I refuse to count the kids who “draw” their names like the photo above.
 That isn’t writing.
-That is drawing, the same as…… Continue reading How to Help Toddlers Prepare to Write
+That is drawing, the same as…… Continue reading Help Your Toddler Prepare to Write

 It is the rare toddler that eagerly gives up a desired toy or snack to share with another child.
 Yup; your child isn’t any different from the great majority of kids out there.
 You may even have witnessed the “grab-and-go” move, where they take a toy from another child and then quickly escape to…… Continue reading The Secret to Teaching Young Children to Share